cobianzo/nutrition-wp/README.md

 - Set up permissions.
 Access to Editor to certain blocks.
 Check the @TODO
 - Use AAM plugin to show/hide content and add redirects.
 Use ChatGPT.
 - Use ASE Plugin at maximum.
 Use chatGPT for that.
+- Create a CSS specific for printing, to hide idle elements of the diet.

 Proposals: